Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### fetchSelfInfo

-Fetches information about the current User.
+Fetches information about the current User from directory.
+This API is simply a shortcut for the [user.fetch(getUserInfo().identity)][73] API.

 The SDK will emit a [directory:change][71] event after the operation completes.
 The User's information will then